 The company and its subsidiary company did not have any sale of securities which were not registered under the RSA since its operation.
 Likewise, there were no sales of reacquired securities, as well as new issues, securities issued in exchange for property, services, or other securities and new securities resulting from the modification of outstanding securities.

 Item 6.
 Management 's Discussion and Analysis or Plan of Operations

-Discussion and an Year 2016 vs. Year 2015
+Year 2017 vs. Year 2016

-Cause for material Changes from Period to Period of the Income Statement
+Cause for Material Changes from Period to Period of the Income Statement